 Crossing of the Galveston, Harrisburg & San Antonio, the Galveston, Houston & Henderson, and the Galveston, Houston & Northern railroads

-Construction of the first rail line in Texas began in 1853 as the Buffalo Bayou, Brazos and Colorado (BBB&C) Railroad built westward toward San Antonio from Harrisburg, a settlement on Buffalo Bayou.
-A few years later in the 1857-1860 time frame, the Galveston, Houston & Henderson (GH&H) railroad built north from Galveston to Houston, crossing the BBB&C just west of Harrisburg at what was effectively the first major crossing of two railroads in Texas.
+Construction of the first rail line in Texas began in 1853 as the Buffalo Bayou, Brazos and Colorado (BBB&C) Railroad built west toward San Antonio from Harrisburg, a settlement on Buffalo Bayou.
+A few years later in the 1857-1860 time frame, the Galveston, Houston & Henderson (GH&H) railroad built north from Galveston to Houston, crossing the BBB&C just west of Harrisburg at one of the earliest railroad junctions in Texas.
 After the Civil War, the BBB&C was taken over by the Galveston, Harrisburg and San Antonio (GH&SA) Railway.
-In the 1880s, the GH&H was sold to the Missouri-Kansas-Texas (MKT) Railroad, commonly known as "The Katy".
-At that time, the Katy did not yet reach Houston, so the GH&H was leased to the International-Great Northern (I-GN) Railroad.
-Years later, the Katy reached Houston and connected with the GH&H, and the GH&H ownership was split between the Katy and the I-GN, both railroads using the line for access to Galveston.
+In the 1880s, the GH&H was sold to the Missouri-Kansas-Texas (MKT, "Katy") Railroad.
+At that time, the Katy did not yet reach Houston, so the GH&H was leased to the International & Great Northern (I-GN) Railroad.
+Years later, the Katy reached Houston and connected with the GH&H. GH&H's ownership became split between the Katy and the I-GN, both railroads using the line for access to Galveston.

 Satellite Image, Tower 30 Vicinity